Some time back I gave

 Standard Version and the New Living Translation.

-"Happy are those who do not follow the advice
+"Happy are those

-of the wicked, or take the path that sinners tread, or sit in the seat of
+who do not follow the advice of the wicked, or take the path that sinners

-scoffers; but their delight is in the law of the LORD, and on his law they
+tread, or sit in the seat of scoffers; but their delight is in the law of the

-meditate day and night."
+LORD, and on his law they meditate day and night."
 (NRSV)

-"Oh, the joys of those who do not follow the
+"Oh, the joys of

-advice of the wicked, or stand around with sinners, or join in with
+those who do not follow the advice of the wicked, or stand around with sinners,

-the LORD, meditating on it day and night."
+delight in the law of the LORD, meditating on it day and night."
 (NLT)

 The Old Testament Hebrew